jakejs/jake/README.md

 ### Rules

-When you add a filename as a prerequisite for a task, but there is not a file on disk, or a file-task defined for it, Jake can create file-tasks on the fly from Rules.
+When you add a filename as a prerequisite for a task, but there is not a a file-task defined for it, Jake can create file-tasks on the fly from Rules.

 Here's an example: